marigold-dev/training-nft-4/README.md

 ![https://france-vins.eu/wp-content/uploads/2018/10/les-meilleures-caves-%C3%A0-vin-image.jpg](https://france-vins.eu/wp-content/uploads/2018/10/les-meilleures-caves-%C3%A0-vin-image.jpg)

-We finish by using multi asset template.
+Here is the multi asset template :

 - you have an unlimited number of NFT collections
 - you have an unlimited quantity of items in each collection